 Of course all people are unique but generally people with an illness of disability encounter similar challenges or have similar needs.
 This is not the case with autism.
-Autism affects everyone uniquely and every person with autism needs a personalised assessment from which a personalised programme is developed, which will recognise the strengths and abilities of the individual and support them to develop and function.
+Autism affects everyone uniquely and every autistic person needs a personalised assessment from which a personalised programme is developed, which will recognise the strengths and abilities of the individual and support them to develop and function.

 Taking all of this together, the differences between two individuals with autism can be enormous, and it would be pointless to use the same strategies for different people.
 That is why we in the Alliance recognise the uniqueness of each individual with autism, and the unique ways in which their autism impacts on their lives.

 A culture of partnership is at the centre of our services.
 Staff recognise the need to listen to and learn from the people they support, rather than see themselves as the experts on autism.
-We recognise that people with autism may be vulnerable to over-direction: being told what to do rather than guided to make independent choices.
+We recognise that autistic people may be vulnerable to over-direction: being told what to do rather than guided to make independent choices.
 Over-direction can inhibit the development of skills and can create or increase a dependency relationship with staff.

 Our aim is to reduce dependency and increase independence and the development of the life skills of thinking, problem-solving and communication.